 - Matt Brown introduced the Japanese Hanga Method in a woodblock printmaking workshop.
 See also Wood and Water article on Matt’s work.

 - Ricardo Mazal presented his unique artistic process which incorporates abstract painting along with digital photography and technology, monotypes, and video.
 See also Finding Meaning in the Abstract article on Ricardo’s work.

 - Jeanette Pasin Sloan who works in the great still-life tradition of Western art and takes a distinctly modernist approach to design and color.

 - Richard Notkin, whose teapots, ceramic sculptures, and tile murals are visual explorations into social and political commentary.

-- We introduced Zimbabwe sculptor Collen Nyanhongo.
+- Zimbabwe sculptor Collen Nyanhongo.

 - VSA arts Colorado partnered with us to bring deaf Israeli artist Uzi Buzgalo to ASLD to present workshops.